ayushsingh5/Docker-Installation/README.md

 **2. Create a Docker Account**

-To manage Docker images and repositories, you'll need a free Docker account.
+It is not mandatory to create a docker account for this tutorial but To manage Docker images and repositories, you'll need a free Docker account.
 Visit [https://hub.docker.com/](https://hub.docker.com/) and sign up for an account.
 After successful signup, log in using your credentials in the Docker Desktop application.

 **3. Choose Recommended Settings**